kieranjol/IFIscripts/README.md

 <b>makeffv1.py</b> Transcodes to FFV1.mkv and performs framemd5 validation.
 Accepts single files or directories (all video files in a directory will be processed).

+<b>seq.py</b> Transcodes a TIFF sequence to 24fps v210.mov Usage: ` seq.py first_file_00001.tiff` and output will be stored in the parent directory.

+<b>move.py</b> Copies a directory, creating a md5 manifest at source and destination and comparing the two.
+Usage: ` move.py source_dir destination_dir`

 Experimental scripts: